-After an extensive desk-based analysis of historical and military records, UXO risks to vessels and vessels' crews have been zoned into areas of HIGH, MEDIUM and LOW category UXO risks, depending on the phase of work being undertaken.
+After an extensive desk-based analysis of historical and military records, UXO risks to vessels and vessels' crews have been zoned into areas of HIGH and MEDIUM category UXO risks, depending on the phase of work being undertaken.

-Specifically, the UXO risk associated with the GI work and any enabling operations has been assessed as LOW, in the nearshore sectors of the export cable corridors, due to the reduced likelihood of encountering UXO during such operations.
-Nonetheless, offshore the UXO risk remains HIGH within the recorded WWII-era mine garden - should JUB/JUVs be used to facilitate the GI works.
+Specifically, the UXO risk associated with the GI work and any enabling operations has been assessed as HIGH, in the east of the Site including the export cable corridors and a portion of the OWF array, due to the likelihood of encountering UXO during such operations.
+Nonetheless, further offshore in the proposed OWF array, the UXO risk can be reduced to MEDIUM due to the reduced likelihood of encountering large NEQ naval mines - should JUB/JUVs be used to facilitate the GI works.

-The UXO risk to surface vessels and personnel during construction and installation activities has been assessed as posing HIGH risks across most of the Study Site, though a small are of MEDIUM risk has been defined in the nearshore sector.
-This elevated level of UXO risk is driven by the increased likelihood of encountering WWII-era British naval mines, together with the relatively shallow water depths that are insufficient to wholly mitigate the consequences posed by such UXO.
+The UXO risk to surface vessels and personnel during construction and installation activities has been assessed as posing ubiquitous HIGH risks across the entire Study Site.
+This elevated level of UXO risk is driven by the increased likelihood of encountering WWII-era naval mines and AAA projectiles, together with the relatively shallow water depths across the Site that are insufficient to wholly mitigate the consequences posed by such UXO.